Pagan Homeland Collaboration Wayfinder

 Dead, Paused, or Unsuitable

-A lead is dead, paused, unsuitable, unavailable, or no longer active.
+A lead is dead, paused, unsuitable, or no longer active.
 Keep the lesson.

-Folders are not magic.
-They work when people put the right record in the right place.
+Folders work when people put the right record in the right place.

 Stage Folder Reminder

-Moving or finding a property record in a stage folder does not approve acquisition, control, negotiation, spending, fundraising, or public statements.
+Moving a record into a stage folder does not approve acquisition, control, negotiation, spending, fundraising, or public statements.

 Stage folders are for review discipline.
 They help the next person understand what happened.